alexhalenke/DE_Neobank_Backend/README.md

 The engineering challenges are the following:
   - Extracting the data from the different data sources (csv files)
   - Storing the data in a datalake and a data warehouse
-  - Data modelling according to business requirements
+  - Data modelling according to business requirements: This has been done with dbt through the creation of different layers (Bronze, Silver & Gold)
+  - Orchestrate the transformations with Airflow
   - Connecting to an interactive Dashboard
   - Connecting a LLM to the datawarehouse
   - Making the process scalable and auto scheduled